jplindstrom/p5-autobox-Transform/README.md

 There are several methods that filter items, e.g. `@array->filter` (duh), `@array->filter_by`, and `%hash->filter_each`.
-These methods take a $predicate argument to determine which items to retain or filter out.
+These methods take a `$predicate` argument to determine which items to retain or filter out.

+The `reject` family of methods do the opposite, and _filter out_ items that match the predicate, i.e. the opposite of the filter methods.

 If $predicate is an _unblessed scalar_, it is compared to each value with `string eq`.